What is Zero Knowledge Proof and its role in blockchain?

 Apart from some blockchains such as ZCash, ZKPs are also used in private transactions that do not reveal monetary data and receiver and sender information.
 The decentralized Oracle networks that provide smart contracts off-chain data can also leverage ZKPs some facts about off-chain data without actually exposing on-chain information.

 DECO, a privacy-controlled oracle protocol within the Chainlink’s network, uses ZKPs in the blockchain.
-By extending HTTPS/TLS, the most basic data transfer protocols, DECO guarantees that data will remain private and tamper-proof.
+DECO guarantees that data will remain private and tamper-proof by extending HTTPS/TLS, the most basic data transfer protocols.
 DECO uses the most modern version of TLS, needs no special hardware, and works in a backward-compatible manner, without any server-side changes.
 So, DECO-enabled chainlink oracle nodes can check the proof of data sourced from trusted servers without revealing on-chain data.
 DECO-like smart contracts enable banking and financial institutions to offer undercollateralized loans, where the borrower has proven creditworthiness.
 The borrowers can generate the credentials depending on records from authoritative sources without revealing sensitive personal or professional data.

 Decentralized Identity protocols such as CanDID are a platform powered by ZKP where users can retrieve their information and credentials without relying on a third party.
 These credentials are signed by issuers who can authoritatively connect claims with users, including citizenship, occupation, educational qualification etc. DECO allows an existing web server as the issuer with key-sharing management to back up accounts and privacy- a hidden form of Sybil resistance depending on definitive unique identifiers, such as Social Security Numbers (SSNs).